 - Provides self-assessed competence level for each competency according to the competency rating scale.

-- Provides contact information for a minimum of four individuals to act as validators to verify and provide feedback on their competency self-assessment.
+- Provides contact information for at least 4 individuals to serve as validators who will verify and provide feedback on their competency self-assessment.

 - Provide further information as requested.